Youghiogheny River Trail Is a Great Ride, Especially in the Fall

 - There are several picnic areas and benches along the trail to stop for a lunch break or just to enjoy the scenery.

-- There are several restaurants in Ohiopyle but with the current pandemic restrictions, it is sometimes a long wait for a table.
+- There are several restaurants in Ohiopyle but it is sometimes a long wait for a table, particularly on weekends.